Australian Muslim activist 'kicked out of US'

-Sydney (AFP) - A high-profile Australian author and Muslim activist was refused entry to the United States Thursday and put on a plane home after arriving for a speaking engagement, sparking calls for a re-think by border officials.
+Sydney, April 12, 2018 (AFP) - - A high-profile Australian author and Muslim activist said she was refused entry to the United States Thursday and put on a plane home after arriving for a speaking engagement.

-Yassmin Abdel-Magied, an advocate for youth, women and those from culturally and linguistically diverse backgrounds, said she was stopped at immigration and ordered out of the country.
+Yassmin Abdel-Magied, an advocate for youth, women and those from culturally and linguistically diverse backgrounds, said she was stopped by border officials and ordered out of the country.

-A statement by US Customs and Border Protection, cited by Australian media, said she did not have the right visa.

-Abdel-Magied was due to appear in New York to discuss online hate against Muslims and the difficulties of being a young Muslim woman in Western countries at a forum organised by PEN International, a freedom of expression organisation.
+Abdel-Magied was due to appear in New York to discuss online hate against Muslim women at an April 18 forum organised by PEN International, a freedom of expression organisation.

-PEN America chief Suzanne Nossel said she was dismayed by the decision and understood it was the same type of visa used previously for similar trips without issue.

-She said the purpose of the PEN World Voices Festival, founded after the 9/11 attacks, was to sustain links between the US and the wider world.
+She said authorities took her phone and passport and cancelled her visa.
+It was not immediately clear why they took the action.

 "Those who say the world is borderless are those who have the right colour passports -- or birthplace," she tweeted.